-In an online discussion forum post, a Spotify representative said the streaming music service had been working on supporting AirPlay 2, but the company has paused the efforts “for now” due to “audio driver compatibility issues”.
+In an online discussion forum post, a Spotify representative said the streaming music service had been working on supporting AirPlay 2.
+Still, the company has paused the efforts “for now” due to “audio driver compatibility issues.”

 The representative described AirPlay 2 support as a “bigger project that we won’t be able to complete in the foreseeable future,” reports MacRumors.